enjoy-digital/litex/doc/fhdl.rst

 Any FHDL module (except, of course, its simulation functions) can be converted into synthesizable Verilog HDL.
 This is accomplished by using the ``convert`` function in the ``verilog`` module.

-Migen does not provide support for any specific synthesis tools or ASIC/FPGA technologies.
-Users must run themselves the generated code through the appropriate tool flow for hardware implementation.

-The Mibuild package, available separately from the Migen website, provides scripts to interface third-party FPGA tools to Migen and a database of boards for the easy deployment of designs.
+The Mibuild component provides scripts to interface third-party FPGA tools to Migen and a database of boards for the easy deployment of designs.